GIfatahTH/states_rebuilder/examples/001-flutter_default_counter_app/README.md

 # Simple counter.

+> Update: With Functional injection, the life becomes easier (see further examples for more information).

 After adding the latest version of `states_rebuilder` to dependencies in the `pubspec.yaml`, in the  `main.dart` file we have

 ```dart